netlify/netlify-faunadb-example/README.md

 ### 2. Setup FaunaDB

+We are using FaunaDB to hold and store all of our todo data.

-First things first, we need to setup a FaunaDB account and get our API key we will use to scaffold out our todos database.
+So setup a FaunaDB account and get our API key we will use to scaffold out our todos database.

 Head over to [https://app.fauna.com/sign-up](https://app.fauna.com/sign-up) to create a free Fauna Account.